kimruddock/pawelgrzybek.github.io/_drafts/2017-01-18-javascript-console-in-visual-studio-code.md

 OK, so what is going on here?
 When we run a task called "node" this will run a shell command that takes our currently opened file as an argument preceded by the path to our node executable.
 To make things even easier the `isBuildCommand` property lets us run this task via `shift + cmd + b` keyboard shortcut.

 In most cases the single "node" `command` does the job instead of passing a full path.
 I found this method more reliable though.
 The path can vary depending on operating system, version and installation method.
-Update `command` accordingly to the `which node` output please.
+Update `command` according to the output of `which node`.
 On Windows the equivalent command is `where node`.

 ![Find path to node executable in Terminal](/photos/2017-01-18-1.jpg)